inmanta/inmanta-core/docs/install/2-install-server-with-docker.rst

 You should be able to reach the orchestrator to this address: `http://172.30.0.3:8888 <http://172.30.0.3:8888>`_.

 The PostgreSQL server started by the above-mentioned docker-compose file has a named volume ``pgdata`` attached.
-This means that no data will go lost when the PostgreSQL container restarts.
+This means that no data will be lost when the PostgreSQL container restarts.
 Pass the ``-v`` option to the ``docker-compose down`` to remove the volume.

 The default server config included in the container images assumes that the orchestrator can reach a database server